-Key questions to ask about the buyer's shares include the following:
+As we have advised in the past, the key questions to ask about the buyer's shares remain the same.
+They are:

-Liquidity of the Shares
+" Liquidity of the Shares.
 What is the capacity to sell the shares issued in the merger?
 SEC registration and NASADAQ and NYSE listings do not guarantee that large blocks can be liquidated efficiently.
-OTC traded shares should be scrutinized, especially if the acquirer is not an SEC registrant.
+OTC listed shares should be scrutinized, especially if the acquirer is not an SEC registrant.
 Generally, the higher the institutional ownership, the better the liquidity.
-Also, liquidity may improve with an acquisition if the number of shares outstanding and shareholders increase sufficiently.

-Profitability and Revenue Trends

-The analysis should consider the buyer's historical growth and projected growth in revenues, pretax pre-provision operating income and net income as well as various profitability ratios before and after consideration of credit costs.
-The quality of earnings and a comparison of core vs. reported earnings over a multi-year period should be evaluated.
+- " Profitability and Revenue Trends.
+The analysis should consider the buyer's historical growth and projected growth in revenues, pretax preprovision operating income and net income as well as various profitability ratios before and after consideration of credit costs.
+The quality of earnings and a comparison of core vs. reported earnings over a multi-year period should be evaluated. - " Pro Forma Impact.
+The analysis should consider the impact of a proposed transaction on the pro forma balance sheet, income statement and capital ratios in addition to dilution or accretion in earnings per share and tangible book value per share both from the seller's and buyer's perspective. - Tangible BVPS Earn-Back.
+The projected earn-back period in dayone dilution to TBVPS is an important consideration for the buyer.
+In the aftermath of the GFC, an acceptable earn back period was on the order of three to five years; today, two to three years as institutional shareholders have indirectly tightened the pricing box for M&A by demanding that publicly traded buyers limit TBVPS dilution to short payback periods. - " Dividends.

-Pro Forma Impact

-The analysis should consider the impact of a proposed transaction on the pro forma balance sheet, income statement and capital ratios in addition to dilution or accretion in earnings per share and tangible book value per share both from the seller's and buyer's perspective.

-Tangible BVPS Earn-Back

-As noted, the projected earn-back period in tangible book value per share is an important consideration for the buyer.
-In the aftermath of the GFC, an acceptable earn back period was on the order of three to five years; today, two to three years may be the required earn-back period absent other compelling factors.
-Earn-back periods that are viewed as too long by market participants is one reason buyers' shares can be heavily sold when a deal is announced that otherwise may be compelling.

-Dividends

-In periods marked by lower interest rates, dividend paying stocks have greater attraction.
 Sellers should not be overly swayed by the pick-up in dividends from swapping into the buyer's shares; however, multiple studies have demonstrated that a sizable portion of an investor's return comes from dividends over long periods of time.
 Sellers should examine the sustainability of current dividends and the prospect for increases (or decreases).
 Also, if the dividend yield is notably above the peer average, the seller should ask why?
-Is it payout related, or are the shares depressed?

-Capital and the Parent Capital Stack
+Is it payout related, or are the shares depressed? - Capital and the Parent Capital Stack.
 Sellers should have a full understanding of the buyer's pro-forma regulatory capital ratios both at the bank-level and on a consolidated basis (for large bank holding companies).

+Mercer Capital's Bank Watch

 Separately, parent company capital stacks often are overlooked because of the emphasis placed on capital ratios and the combined bank-parent financial statements.
 Sellers should have a complete understanding of a parent company's capital structure and the amount of bank earnings that must be paid to the parent company for debt service and shareholder dividends.